Quick Start with BabylonJS

 cd my-bitbybit-babylonjs-app

-Next, install the Bitbybit BabylonJS package and its necessary worker dependencies:
+Next, install the Bitbybit BabylonJS package:

 npm install @bitbybit-dev/babylonjs